smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ### Policy updates:

 #### Proposed solution
-Add a optional Boolean flag `need_protection` to a function group to indicate whether all the RPCs within this function group need protection not.
+Add an optional Boolean flag `need_protection` to a function group to indicate whether all the RPCs within this function group need protection not.
 For example,

 ```json
 "RemoteControl": {